 An alternative title for this post would be "The Murphy's Law Drip Cake" or maybe "How I Discovered I Was Definitely Not Legit Enough."
 Just about everything that possibly could go wrong with this cake... did go wrong.
 Read below for the full lamentable story, or if you're short on time, just scroll down to the bottom to see the unfortunate final photos.

-1. The first attempted chocolate cake layers I baked completely crumbled out of the cake pans (I've never had this happen before - the mixture of "goop" that I use (equal parts flour, shortening, and vegetable oil) has always worked perfectly at encouraging cakes to come out of the pan smoothly)
+1. The first attempted chocolate cake layers I baked completely crumbled out of the cake pans (I've never had this happen before - the mixture of "goop" that I use (equal parts flour, shortening, and vegetable oil) has always worked perfectly at encouraging cakes to come out of the pan smoothly)2.
+For the second attempt at baking the chocolate cake layers, I tried to avoid the crumbling by lining the cake pans with parchment circles.
+However, one of them immediately sunk down and cratered when I took it out of the oven, making it unusable.

 3. Third attempt at chocolate cake layers with parchment circles: successful.